 This off-the-Strip hotel is known for its crazy parties and celebrity stopovers.
 The three-tower 425-room resort has modern, but not plush, rooms and numerous popular clubs -- Rain, a quintessential nightclub complete with go-go dancers, and Moon, a nightclub with live DJs, multiple bars, and a retractable roof.
-For $40 guests can buy a pass to all of the hotel's clubs, but beware that entry lines can be time-consuming.
+Guests can buy a pass to all of the hotel's clubs, but beware that entry lines can be time-consuming.

 Las Vegas is pretty much the only city in the world where you can find a five-pearl hotel in this price range.
 Spring breakers willing to splurge can party like rock stars at XS nightclub, which surrounds the Encore's sexy European Pool and Island Bar.
 A 10-foot rotating chandelier and nude mannequin torsos are part of the decor.
-Next door at the Encore's sister hotel, the Wynn boasts two of Vegas' best clubs, the 12,000-square-foot Tryst and the more relaxed Blush.

 This razzle-dazzle version of Venice, complete with gondola rides, a replica of Saint Mark's Square, some 5,030 guest rooms and acres of casino, is one of the premier hotels in Vegas and a fun spring break pick.
 Its trendy, modern Tao nightclub is one of the hippest party scenes on the Strip, pulling in a young crowd that you can spot waiting for entry for an hour or so inside the hotel's mall.